ddrohan/dynamic-web-dev-labs/lab04/step_3.md

 Once again, make sure you save your file before you launch it in the browser.
 If all goes to plan you should now be able to navigate to the **'About Us'** page and see your message displayed.

 But you're probably not seeing the proper message - can you work out why and how to fix it??

+(Answer is next but try and solve it first, so as a hint check your index.ejs and the scripts tags :) )